Cracking Energy Codes: Glass and Frame Materials Used for Doors and Windows

 Wood offers great thermal performance and it complements the aesthetic of homes and hospitality environments that feature wood.
 Houses in cold climates with a wood aesthetic are perfect candidates for opening glass wall systems with wood frames.

 NanaWall Systems offers two wood framed folding wall systems: the WD65 and the WD66.
-In addition, a single track sliding wood system, the HSW66 is available.
+In addition, a single track stacking wood system, the HSW66 is available.
 There are a variety of wood finishes including eco-friendly water based treatments like Pine or Western Hemlock to choose from.

 clad-opening-glass-wall-system-in-canada